capstone-team-a/Perception/README.md

 # Perception

-Perception is a headless webapplication for encoding caption data to CEA-608 byte pairs and logging the data as JSON to a file.
+Perception is a headless web application for encoding caption data to CEA-608 byte pairs and logging the data as JSON to a file.
 The specification for implementing the encoder can be found on this wiki page: https://en.wikipedia.org/wiki/EIA-608

 ## Getting Started